 Loch Fyne Oysters Limited (LFO) operates an ethical fish buying policy to ensure the provenance and sustainability for all the fish and shellfish species that are currently traded by the company.
-Our farmed fish are GLOBAL G.A.P. approved to ensure that we support the highest farming standards.
-The GLOBAL G.A.P.
-Aquaculture Standard sets criteria for legal compliance, for food safety, worker occupational health and safety, animal welfare, and environmental and ecological care which ensures a better environment for fish, resulting in better quality products and reduced environmental damage.
+Our farmed fish are responsibly sourced from approved growers, working to the best international farming standards, with the highest level on animal welfare.

 - Since 2012 we have made a huge impact on our waste being sent to landfill and reduced our skip uplifts by 70%.

 - We also help businesses in the local community to recycle their cardboard, paper, plastic and polystyrene.

 - In recognition of what we have achieved we were awarded the Highland & Island Environmental Award 2015 and a Highly Commended award in 2016 and shortlisted again in 2017.